Welcome to the wonderful world of Alternative Miss World!

 And so Alternative Miss World was born!

-The first event was held in Andrew’s flat in London, 1972.
+The first event was held in Andrew’s studio in London, 1972.
 The contestants have since been judged on the same criteria as Crufts - POISE!
 PERSONALITY!
 ORIGINALITY!

 Over the years, the show has become a beacon of glittering light, attracting artists, performers, and misfits of all kinds.